Curls are awesome. We love how they look, we are proud of them, and still, there is the one question every curly person asks themselves at some point:

 The best-known method to sleep on your curls is to simply “pineapple” your hair before bed.
 The method gets its name from the characteristic shape that reminds, well, of a pineapple.

 How to pineapple curly hair for bed

-If your hair isn’t to long yet, you can do pineappling quite easy.
+If your hair isn’t too long yet, you can do pineappling quite easily.
 Simply pull together your hair on top of your head, right in the middle, and tie it together with a spiral hair tie.
 (In case you don’t have those yet, get some here!*)

 Benefits of pineappling hair

 The biggest benefit of pineappling is that your curls are out of the way during the night.
 Because of the position of your “pineapple” right on top of your head, you won’t lay on your hair.
 This way you avoid destroying your curls by squeezing them between your body and the mattress.